ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/repo/published/ansible/eda/content/eda%2Fplugins%2Fevent_source/kafka/">Kafka on Automation hub</a>

-Apache Kafka is a high-throughput, fault-tolerant event streaming platform that serves as a powerful backbone for AIOps workflows by enabling real-time ingestion, aggregation, and distribution of operational events.
-In an AIOps context, Kafka acts as a central nervous system, collecting telemetry data, logs, alerts, and state changes from diverse sources across infrastructure and applications.
-This event stream can then be consumed by automation engines like Ansible Event-Driven Automation (EDA), which listen for specific patterns and trigger intelligent remediation workflows.
-By decoupling event producers and consumers, Kafka ensures scalability, durability, and reliability—making it ideal for building responsive, self-healing systems that operate on live operational signals.
+Apache Kafka is a high-throughput, fault-tolerant event streaming platform that collects telemetry data, logs, alerts, and state changes from diverse sources.
+EDA listens to Kafka topics for specific patterns and triggers remediation workflows.
+Kafka's ability to decouple producers and consumers makes it ideal for scaling AIOps pipelines across large environments.

 Example rulebook for Kafka: